datanav/docs/gdpr-data-types-purposes-configuration.rst

 Configuring the GDPR data types and purposes
 ============================================

-Before the end users/customers can start using your GDPR portal, you must configure the data types, purposes and consents for your organisation.
+Before the end users/customers can start using your GDPR platform, you must configure the data types, purposes and consents for your organisation.

 You do this by editing a :download:`GDPR Excel setup template file <files/GDPR setup data.xlsx>`.
 Download this template to you computer and edit it to reflect your needs.
-After it has been edited you can upload the result to the GDPR portal to configure it.
+After it has been edited you can upload the result to the GDPR platform to configure it.

 The spreadsheet contains two sheets; "Purpose" and "Data type".